James-Firth/steam-download-notifier/README.md

 You should be good to go now!
 The default is for it to check every minute from the time you start.

+Note: I'm not sure if this will work if your steam profile is private.
+Please add it as an issue if it is one and I will look into it when I can!

 ### Future Plans:
 * Variable check intervals.
 * Update and Download notifications separately.